Hey all! I’ve started a new Reader Q&A series because I’ve had people ask me questions and I’m all about answering them 🙂

 – Color theory to understand the importance of color and how it impacts mood, buying behavior, etc.

-- Basic/Intro to design classes also help for the introduction of graphic design basics.
+– Basic/Intro to design classes also help with the introduction of graphic design basics.

 – Web design/coding basics.
 You can’t go wrong learning CSS and HTML, even if you don’t plan on getting into development.